A Color-Managed Linux Workflow

 Begin by turning off any existing monitor profile:

 From here, one may take the quick single-step route, or the more complex multi-step one.
-If all you want is a simple profile for web browsing and such, just run the following:
+For a simple profile for web browsing and such, just run the following:

 Note, Argyll’s monitor measurement process is rather on the slow side; only use -qh if you have a real need and time to wait.
-(And adjust your computer’s power managment policy to keep it from shutting down.)
-The “standard” for display profiling is 6500 K and 120 cd/m2; I believe these are too blue and bright as noted below. -gs sets the gamma to that of the sRGB profile, so web graphics will display as expected.
+The “standard” for display profiling is 6500 K and 120 cd/m2; I believe these are too blue and bright as noted below.
+Importantly, -gs sets the gamma to that of the sRGB profile, so web graphics will display as expected.
 And -o tells Argyll to go ahead and create the .icc profile without further ado.

-For a printing workflow, I think 5500 K and 80 cd/m2 are more useful; and one probably would not want to use sRGB gamma as it gives a little boost to the shadows, which your printer will probably not do.
-Few people are likely to view your prints under 6500 K lighting; manufactures use this because it looks attractive in bright showrooms, or maybe because it makes PowerPoint presentations look good.
+For a printing workflow, I use 5500 K and 80 cd/m2.
+Few people are likely to view your prints under 6500 K lighting; manufactures use it because it looks attractive in bright showrooms, or maybe because it makes PowerPoint presentations look good.
 5500 K is just about the most neutral “white,” and I for one have adopted it as a standard for monitor, working space, and print.
-A rather dim 80 cd/m2 brightness is often disparaged as being appropriate for working in a cave; but if your prints always seem too dark, I will propose that it is your monitor that is too bright; turn it down.
-After you get used to it, the images that you make for printing may look terrible online, especially if you are using a wide-gamut monitor; but that is o.k. because those are separate workflows.
+A rather dim 80 cd/m2 brightness is often disparaged as being appropriate for working in a cave; but if your prints always seem too dark, I would propose that your monitor is too bright; turn it down.
+And one probably would not want to use sRGB gamma for printing as it gives a little boost to the shadows, which your printer will probably not do.
+After you get used to it, the images that you make for printing may look terrible in a browser, especially if you are using a wide-gamut monitor; but that is o.k. because those are separate workflows.
 So for a better print workflow profile, use:

 After calibrating and positioning the measurement device, one gets the following, along with some measurements: